 Summer SKN is the first Sunday in December, 9-10pm NZ time.

 CW sent with a straight key (no bugs, sideswipers, paddles or keyboards)

-All contacts must be CW to CW, using a straight key (exceptions may be made for disabled operators who cannot use a straight key).
+All contacts must be CW-to-CW, using a straight key (with exceptions for disabled operators who cannot use a straight key).

 RST / Location / Name / Key / Transmitter / Power

-We recommend exchanging meaningful RST, not automatic “599”.
+We recommend exchanging meaningful RST, rather than an automatic “599”.